Disneyland's Loaded Baked Potato Soup

 - 4 cups heavy whipping cream

-Instead of Russet potatoes I used yellow potatoes.
-I did this because yellow potatoes or yukon potatoes have less starch than russet potatoes when they break down while being digested.
-This is a personal choice and either work fine in this recipe!
+Note about the potatoes: Instead of Russet potatoes I used yellow potatoes.
+I did this because yellow potatoes, or Yukon potatoes, have less starch than russet potatoes when they break down while being digested.
+This is a personal choice; either type will work in this recipe.

 - Remove bacon and drain on paper towels, reserving half for garnish.
 In the bacon fat cook onions, carrots, and celery until the onions are translucent.
 Add potatoes, mix, and cook for 4 minutes, stirring occasionally.

 - Stir in the flour and mix constantly over low heat until the flour is cooked and the mixture has thickened slightly, about 5 to 7 minutes.
 Add chicken stock and half of the bacon.
 Season with salt and pepper to taste.

 - Over medium-high heat, bring the soup to a simmer and cook for 25 minutes or until the potatoes are soft.
 Stir occasionally.
 Mash some of the potatoes for a thicker, creamier texture.
 Add whipping cream and simmer for 5 minutes.

 - Adjust the thickness of the soup by adding water or stock (for thiner soup).
 The soup should have a creamy consistency.

 - Season to taste and garnish with toppings of choice.

 - Soak the diced potatoes in cold water to prevent them from turning brown.
 Make sure you drain the water from the potatoes before you add them in the stock pot.

 - Freeze the bacon slightly to make it easier to chop.